avalanche123/AvalancheImagineBundle/README.md

 ## Using as a service

-You can also use ImagineBundle as a service and create the cache image from controller.
+You can use ImagineBundle as a service and resolve the cached image path.
 ```php
 $avalancheService = $this->get('imagine.cache.path.resolver');
 ```